Choose Chengdu for softer first-trip pacing

 View route detailsA disciplined 10-day route template you can adapt to your arrival city, interests and pace.

-View route detailsTraveler types
+View route detailsPre-trip checklist

 The best short route depends on who is traveling, arrival energy, hotel base and how much movement the group can comfortably handle.